opendocsg/slw-judgments-backfill/2017_SGHC_114/report.md

 **_The Interpretation Issue_**

-97     In _Fujitec Singapore Corp Ltd v GS Engineering & Construction Corp_ [2016] 1 SLR 1307 (“ _Fujitec_ ”), the construction contract provided that payment responses would be issued within “21 calendar days of receipt of the progress claims”.
+97     In _Fujitec Singapore Corp Ltd v GS Engineering & Construction Corp_ <span class="citation">[2016] 1 SLR 1307</span> (“ _Fujitec_ ”), the construction contract provided that payment responses would be issued within “21 calendar days of receipt of the progress claims”.
 In interpreting this clause, Lee Seiu Kin J remarked

 at [10] as follows: